mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 But also it isn’t built with testing in mind.
 It's pretty much impossible to write tests for the app because the vast majority of logic is trapped in views, and the code that isn't reaches out to live, uncontrolled dependencies.

 But, one way to get _some_ test coverage on an application regardless of the manner in which it was built is UI tests.
 UI tests allow you to literally boot up your app in the simulator and emulate a script of user actions on the screen so that you can assert on what happens.

+* Open scrum dinger Xcode and launch in simulator

 Well, I gave this a shot in Apple’s Scrumdinger app by writing a test to exercise the flow of the user tapping the “+” button, filling in some details, hitting “Add”, and then asserting that the root list has a single row with the details that were just entered into the form.